 Out of curiosity I searched online for families traveling the world — and there are plenty.
 Meet the Nomadic Family, a clan of five from Israel who offer insight and tips from their journeys wandering the world for three years, as well as the decision they made to stop traveling and how that transition back to home life has been.
 Other families are doing it without tracking the trek via a blog or website.
 Last year the New York Times’ Frugal Traveler wrote an editorial piece on the Maurers, a family of four (children, ages 15 and 12) traveling from Southeast Asia to Nepal to Europe on $150 a day.
 Over 10 months, some of the challenges and lessons they faced were strange and difficult.
 For example, the father and daughter — adopted from Korea — could not walk alone together in Thailand, as they would be often misconstrued as a couple.
 The parents also faced harsh criticism from home for having their children out of school for a year, despite unconventional home schooling along the way.

 And then there’s our own story of a couple who hit the open road (and skies and rivers…) with their three young sons to explore South and Central America.
 In the interview, the DeSas discuss challenges like traveling through airports while keeping hands free to hold on to the kids, or not being able to find foods they crave in a new place on a tight budget.
-However, the lack of chocolate chip cookies is more than made up for with experiences like making their own chocolate from scratch in Ecuador.
+However, the lack of chocolate chip cookies is more than made up for with family travel experiences like making their own chocolate from scratch in Ecuador.

 I don’t yet have a family of my own, so I can’t speak to whether I would bring children on such a long trip, but I know I certainly would’ve enjoyed it as a child myself.
 Would you embark on a trip around the world with your family?
 Tell us in the comments.